gangof1/techtest/README.md

 ## Logic
 According to the specified requirements, concurrency control is used when updating or deleting orders to prevent race conditions (pessimistic locking,  locks + transactions)

+To Enhance order search functionality API Order Viewing Page interacts with Laravel Scout/Meilisearch  to implement indexing solution to manage efficient searching and filtering

 ## Security
 Though not implemented at present, API's are supposed to be, in a future release, accessible only through "personal access tokens" (Laravel Sacntum, token should be included in the Authorization header as a Bearer token)
 To prevent SQL Injections, the app makes use of validation of user inputs and of Eloquent ORM (parameterized queries, SQL bindings)